RiceC-at-MasonHS/SB29-guard/docs/architecture.md

 ## Flow (Request to Blocked Domain)
 1. User device queries disallowed domain.
 2. Internal DNS returns redirect host IP (A/AAAA) or CNAME chain to redirect host.
-3. Browser requests `http(s)://original-domain/...` hitting redirect web server.
+3. Browser requests `http(s)://original-domain/...` but traffic is handled by a proxy/gateway.
-4. Web server resolves domain classification:
+4. Web server (sb29-guard) resolves the original domain using header inference with this precedence:
-   a.
-From query parameters (preferred), OR
-   b.
-Host header lookup if parameters absent.
+  a. `X-Original-Host`
+  b. first `X-Forwarded-Host`
+  c. `Referer` (host portion)
+  d.
+Optional query param `d` (display-only) if no informative header is present
+  e. `Host` header only if explicitly enabled via SB29_ALLOW_HOST_FALLBACK=true
+  Notes:
+  - Query params d/c/v/h are validated and affect display only; classification still comes from the in-memory policy.
 5. Response: Explanation page (HTML) or JSON (if API call) with rationale.
 6. Metrics counters update (refresh events visible at /metrics).